wengsht/oh_my_life2/README.md

 1. install QT

-2. use include/SQLITE.sql to build the table in your sqlite3. and then:
+2. use include/SQLITE.sql to build the table in your database(Call it life.db below) with sqlite3. and then:

 3. build oh-my-life2:
 ```
     cd src/